ggrossvi/StarterApp/README.md

 This is my first iOS app!
-I'm so excited.
 This app changes the background when you press the change color button.
 ![](https://github.com/ggrossvi/StarterApp/blob/main/StarterApp/Assets.xcassets/StarterAppIOS.gif)https://github.com/ggrossvi/StarterApp/blob/main/StarterApp/Assets.xcassets/StarterAppIOS.gif)

 Some ideas to improve the app are: